Akshaykumar05/DevOps/README.md

 * Kubernetes only knows about PODs ( does not know about individual container)
 * Can not start containers without a POD.
 * One POD usually contains one container.

+#### Multi-Container PODS
+* Share access to memory space.
+* Connect to each other using localhost (Container port)
+* Share access to the same volume.
+* Containers within pod are deployed in an all-or-nothing manner.
+* Entire pod is hosted on the same node (Scheduler will decide about which node)

+#### POD Limitations
+* No auto-healing or auto scaling.
+* Pod crashes

+#### Higher level K8s Objects
+* Replication set- auto scaling and auto healing
+* Deployment- Versioning and Rollback
+* Service- Static (Non-epheneral) IP and Networking
+* Volume- Non-epheneral storage

+#### Important
+* Kubectl- Single Storage
+* Kubeadm- On premise
+* Kubefed- Federated